Nine Marathon Training Tips - The Marathon Guide That Will Help You Succeed

 Marathon Running Question - Age and Weight Lifting

 I am 47.
 Long time weight lifter.
 Just started (about 6 months ago) to train for a marathon.
-Can I and should continue to lift- "somewhat heavy"?
-Also, …
+Can I and should continue to lift- "somewhat heavy"? …

 Marathon Diet - Improve Nutrition to do Better at the Marathon